comp210ss2/comp210ss2.github.io/syllabus.md

 For graded course content (assignments and assessments), collaboration with other students is not allowed.
 Additionally,

 * For assignments, you may use any online resource except public source code (e.g., GitHub, GitLab) and cheating services (e.g., Chegg).
 You may not use AI (e.g., ChatGPT) to write code for the assignment.
 See [Code review test](#code-review-test).
-* Quizzes are closed-everything (notes, laptop, internet, etc.) except one 8.5" x 11" cheat sheet (front and back) prepared before the quiz.
+* For quizzes, the page [Quiz rules](/docs/quiz_rules.md) describes what is allowed.
-* Similarly, the final exam is closed-everything except up to eight 8.5" x 11" cheat sheets (front and back).
+* The final exam will either follow the same rules as quizzes or will be closed-everything except up to eight 8.5" x 11" cheat sheets (front and back).
 Eight should be an extreme upper bound, and you should not feel like you have to use all eight.
 * Quizzes and the final exam are in-person and proctored.

 You are expected to follow the terms of the [UNC Honor Code](https://studentconduct.unc.edu/honor-system/).
 If you have any questions, please ask me.